github/training-kit/advanced/index.md

 $ git rebase -i <commit>
 ```

-Rewriting shared repository history is unadvisable, and is easily avoided by utilizing the remote branches as a base commit to ensure only local histories are affected.
+Rewriting shared repository history is typically inadvisable and is easily avoided by using remote branches as the base commit of a `rebase`.

 ```bash
 $ git rebase -i [remote]/[branch]